Thank you for submitting the form. Your reference number is

 Put together an emergency kit

-If the power outage is due to a severe weather event, organise key documents, medical information, home insurance and pet plans, and gather personal items that are sentimental to you in case you need to quickly leave your home.
+If the power outage is due to a severe weather event, organise key documents, medical information, home insurance and pet plans, and gather any small personal items that are sentimental to you in case you need to quickly leave your home.

 Purchase non-perishable food and drink

 A prolonged power outage may render the contents of your fridge or freezer unsafe to eat.
-Ensure you have enough supply of non-perishable food and drink on hand, including water.
+Ensure you have enough supply of non-perishable food and drink on hand, including bottled water.

 Get your home and vehicles prepared